 First of all, self-hatred is doing nothing for your health.

-We think of our genes as what controls our eye color or height, but your genetic blueprint actually plays a major role in many more subtle aspects of your behavior and personality – including your weight, coping strategies, autoimmune conditions, ability to focus, and even symptoms like depression and anxiety.
+We think of our genes as controlling our eye color, height, and other physical traits.
+Still, your genetic blueprint plays a major role in many more subtle aspects of your behavior and physiology – including differences in our ability to transport, absorb, make Vit D, detox chemicals and toxins from our environment, oxidative stress, insulin resistance, how we break down carbohydrates, lipids, and proteins, and make neurotransmitters.
+These differences greatly impact our well-being, mood, and appearance.
 I think of your genetic blueprint as an instruction manual for your body.

 But just because it’s “in your genes” doesn’t mean it’s your destiny!
 With an understanding of your genetic makeup, you can move from a place of self-hatred to one of self-compassion, where you understand your vulnerabilities and can move to make any necessary tweaks to better support your body – from personalized nutrition, adding in extra nutrients to changing up your workouts to better suit your body.